EmptyEnergy/MDC_FDA/README.md

 ideviceimagemounter (DDI.dmg) (DDI.dmg.signature)

-Note : if you get an error while the process close Xcode and reboot your iPhone After that replace iphone.pem again with DirtyJIT
+Note : if you get an error while the process close Xcode and reboot your iPhone After that replace iphone.pem again with DirtyJIT...
+DirtyJIT is an ios app

 9. Open FileTroller on you device and press on the Button
 10. Now you have FDA